-- 19.3.6.1 A formally authorized master formula shall exist for each product and batch size to be manufactured. - 19.3.6.2 The master formula records shall include: - (a) the name of the product, with a product reference code relating to its specification; - (b) a description of the dosage form, strength of the product and batch size; - (c) a list of all starting materials to be used (if applicable with the INNs), with the amount of each, described using the designated name and a reference that is unique to that material (mention shall be made of any substance that may disappear in the course of processing); - (d) a statement of the expected final yield with the acceptable limits, and of relevant intermediate yields, where applicable; - (e) a statement of the processing location and the principal equipment to be used; - (f) the methods, or reference to the methods, to be used for preparing and operating the critical equipment, e.g. cleaning (especially after a change in product), assembling, calibrating, sterilizing, use; - (g) detailed step-wise processing instructions (e.g. checks on materials, pre-treatments, sequence for adding materials, mixing times, temperatures); - (h) the instructions for any in-process controls with their limits; - (i) where necessary, the requirements for storage of the products, including the container, the labelling, and any special storage conditions; - (j) any special precautions to be observed. - (k) The hold time permitted for intermediate and in process material.
+- 17.3.6.1.
+A formally authorised master formula shall exist for each product and batch size to be manufactured. - 17.3.6.2.
+The master formula records shall include the following, namely:- - (a) the name of the product, with a product reference code relating to its specification; - (b) a description of the dosage form, strength of the product and batch size; - (c) a list of all starting materials to be used (if applicable with the INNs), with the amount of each, described using the designated name and a reference that is unique to that material (mention shall be made of any substance that may disappear in the course of processing); - (d) a statement of the expected final yield with the acceptable limits and of relevant intermediate yields, where applicable; - (e) a statement of the processing location and the principal equipment to be used; - (f) the methods or reference to the methods to be used for preparing and operating the critical equipment, e.g., cleaning (especially after a change in product), assembling, calibrating, sterilising, use; - (g) detailed step-wise processing instructions (e.g., checks on materials, pretreatments, sequence for adding materials, mixing times and temperatures); - (h) the instructions for any in-process controls with their limits; - (i) where necessary, the requirements for storage of the products, including the container, the labelling and any special storage conditions; - (j) any special precautions to be observed; and - (k) the hold time permitted for intermediate and in process material. - 17.3.7.
+Packaging instructions- Formally authorised packaging instructions shall exist for each product, pack size and type.
+These shall normally include or make reference to the following, namely:- - (a) the name of the product; - (b) a description of its pharmaceutical form, strength and, where applicable, method of application; - (c) the pack size expressed in terms of the number, weight or volume of the product in the final container; - (d) a complete list of all the packaging materials required for a standard batch size, including quantities, sizes and types, with the code or reference number relating to the specifications for each packaging material; - (e) where appropriate, an example or reproduction of the relevant printed packaging materials and specimens, indicating where the batch number and expiry date of the product have been marked; - (f) special precautions to be observed, including a careful examination of the packaging area and equipment in order to ascertain the line clearance before and after packaging operations; - (g) a description of the packaging operation, including any significant subsidiary operations, and equipment to be used; and - (h) details of in-process controls with instructions for sampling and acceptance limits.

-19.3.7 Packaging instructions

-- 19.3.7.1 Formally authorized packaging instructions shall exist for each product, pack size and type.
-These shall normally include, or make reference to: - (a) the name of the product; - (b) a description of its pharmaceutical form, strength and, where applicable, method of application; - (c) the pack size expressed in terms of the number, weight or volume of the product in the final container; - (d) a complete list of all the packaging materials required for a standard batch size, including quantities, sizes and types, with the code or reference number relating to the specifications for each packaging material; - (e) where appropriate, an example or reproduction of the relevant printed packaging materials and specimens, indicating where the batch number and expiry date of the product have been marked; - (f) special precautions to be observed, including a careful examination of the packaging area and equipment in order to ascertain the line clearance before and after packaging operations; - (g) a description of the packaging operation, including any significant subsidiary operations, and equipment to be used; - (h) details of in-process controls with instructions for sampling and acceptance limits.

-19.3.8 Batch processing records
+17.3.8.
+Batch processing records-